prasen832/Housing-Market-Analysis-For-USA/README.md

 A mortgage rate is the interest rate charged for a home loan.

 #### 4. Inflation Rate
 Inflation is the rate at which prices for goods and services rise.
+Consumer Price Index is one of the key indicator of Inflation.

 #### 5. GDP per capita
 Gross Domestic Product (GDP) per capita shows a country's GDP divided by its total population.
 GDP per capita provides a basic measure of the value of output per person, which is an indirect indicator of per capita income.